hikeventures/hikeventures.github.io/_posts/events/2018-06-22-Mountain-Equipment-Aerofort-Jacket.markdown

 ---

-We have here some products which are especially made for the summer and which are all in this lightweight field light or ultra light
+We have here a product which is especially made for the summer and which is in this lightweight or ultralight field.

 Some would say ultra light they are very lightweight so let's say ultra light if you like this better.

-We have here from gore-tex this new Active Shell 2 which is a very very good fabric and you have this fabric with an outer with an outer layer of 20 denier and you have knit lining inside which makes it very comfortable to wear and also very robust.
+We have here from gore-tex this new Active Shell 2 which is a very good fabric and you have this fabric with an outer layer of 20 denier and you have knit lining inside which makes it very comfortable to wear and also very robust.

 It only weighs 170 grams and goes into this stuff bag.

 This is a real three layer not a two and a half layer like paclite or any other PU membrane.

 It is very breathable and very lightweight but still robust and packs into this tiny little thing.

 And it's a really long lasting gore-tex jacket.